 The statement said the man's company was the same as the one searched as part of an initial probe when Europe's adulterated beef scandal erupted in February.

-Dutch media reported that the man was Selten.
+Dutch media reported that the man referred to as the director was Selten.

 The NVWA asked hundreds of companies across Europe supplied by Selten to check their products.

 Selten's company was last month also declared bankrupt and placed under curatorship.